ZacTheHac/AutoClicker/README.md

-Minecraft Auto Clicker
+#Auto Clicker

-* Be sure to go into options.txt in your .minecraft folder and set "pauseOnLostFocus" to "false"
-* Must be done with Minecraft closed

-To access your .minecraft folder, open explorer and paste this into the address bar:
-* %appdata%\\.minecraft

-Alternatively, you can also do F3 + P in game until it says "Pause on lost focus: disabled"

-To Use:

-Line yourself up for whatever action you want to take and then bring up the menu.
-Go into the application and click "Start".

-Once you click start, you will have 3 seconds to go into the game and exit the menu.
-When the countdown hits 0, the program will run and will auto tab you out of the game.
+*Enter the process name (Exe name without the *.exe) *Enter the window name to limit number of results (Partial Matching) *Once you click start, the program will bring focus to that window and count down from 5, giving you time to line up your action.

-When you want to stop, click "Stop" and it will stop the action.
+*At the end of the countdown, the program will bring focus back to itself and begin clicking in the background *When you want to stop, click "Stop" and it will stop the action.

+The default values target Minecraft specifically

+***

+##Minecraft-Specific Instructions:

+Disable Pause on Lost Focus by pressing <kbd>F3 + P</kbd> in-game

+Alternatively, with minecraft closed:
+* Access your .minecraft folder by opening explorer and paste this into the address bar: '%appdata%\\.minecraft'
+* Open options.txt and set "pauseOnLostFocus" to "false"
+* Save changes